 This powerful color increases blood pressure and heart rate.
 It can often produce feelings of intimacy, energy, passion and sexuality.
 It also stimulates the appetite.
 This is why it’s often used in restaurants and is an excellent choice for dining rooms inside the home.

-- Positive: Physical courage, strength, warmth, energy, basic survival, ‘fight or flight’, stimulation, masculinity, excitement.
+- Positive: Physical courage, strength, warmth, energy, basic survival, ‘fight or flight’, stimulation, masculinity, excitement, people can be swayed to buy something when surrounded by this color.

 Being the longest wavelength, red is a powerful color.
 Although not technically the most visible, it has the property of appearing to be nearer than it is and therefore it grabs our attention first.
 Hence its effectiveness in traffic lights the world over.
 Its effect is physical; it stimulates us and raises the pulse rate, giving the impression that time is passing faster than it is.
 It relates to the masculine principle and can activate the “fight or flight” instinct.
 Red is strong, and very basic.
 Pure red is the simplest color, with no subtlety.
 It is stimulating and lively, very friendly.
 At the same time, it can be perceived as demanding and aggressive.